projectpixelpress/pixelpress-db-backups/README.md

 - `AWS_BUCKET_SUBFOLDER`- **Optional** Subfolder to store the backups within the bucket.
 Defaults to none, which will dump directly into the S3 bucket.
 - `MONGODUMP_LOCATION` - **Optional** How do we invoke `mongodump`?
 Defaults to `mongodump`, which requires that to be available on your path variable.
 - `CRON_SCHEDULE` - **Optional** When should this try to backup the db?
 Uses cron format.
 Defaults to `0 20 * * *`

+## Endpoints

+In addition to the cron functionality, this server also exposes some endpoints:

+- `GET /backup` - Returns information on the last backup run
+- `POST /backup` - Kicks off a backup